jutkko/copy-pasta/README.md

 Configure the `secret` file according to the `secret.example` file.

 ```
-. secret # to source the environment variables
+source secret # to source the environment variables
 ```

 ## Single lined stuff